ItsVRK/yawvr/docs/hardware/yaw3/wifi6e.md

 # Upgrade Yaw 3 to Wifi 6E

+The Image below has a more recent version of RaspberryPi OS than the image supplied with your chair, and I had to redevelop portions of the Yaw software to work with changes in the OS, I also added some performance improvements!

 Prior to doing this you should execute the following on the chair:

 SSH into the device, substitute with the IP of your simulator on your network: